 “My dog’s vegan and won’t eat meat”

 - FALSE.
 If you’re pup has eaten vegan dog food or a plant-based diet from birth, they will be used to that.
 Just like with humans trying something new can be daunting, so whilst you may think that shows a reluctance to eat it, it’s likely just tentativeness.
-Just watch the video below if you fancy a chuckle.

 What are the alternatives?